ignaciomarvinjohn/uet4rec/README.md

 You can access the paper [here](https://www.sciencedirect.com/science/article/pii/S0957417424016488).

+Code will be provided soon!

+# Updates
+- 2024/07/14: Paper is published in Expert Systems with Applications.

 # Notes
 If you have concerns or suggestions regarding our GitHub, don't hesitate to message us.
 We want to improve this as much as possible, so your comments are welcome!